RetainCountZero/SQL-Scripts/README.md

   Rebuild all Materialized View Logs within a schema.
 This can be used when an ORA-12048 in conjunction with ORA-12034 error occurs.

+* *Generic-bad-sql.sql*

+  A script from Taktum to identify sql statements with low performance.

 ## BelVis3 EDM Scripts

 These scripts are geared towards tasks related to BelVis3 Energy Data Management (EDM).